 Mindfulness Coach

-For veterans, service members, and the general public seeking evidence-based mindfulness training for stress and emotional balance.
+For veterans, Service members, and the general public seeking self-guided mindfulness training for stress reduction and emotional balance.

 Mindfulness Coach is a market-leading health & fitness app that is completely free.
 With a 4.8/5 rating from 19.4K reviews, it delivers strong user satisfaction.
-Users particularly appreciate evidence-based and ad-free experience, though need for more frequent content updates remains a common concern.
+Users particularly appreciate guided mindfulness sessions provide effective relief for anxiety and ptsd symptoms, though timer functionality fails when the device screen turns off or enters power-save mode remains a common concern.

 What is Mindfulness Coach?